 “A Higher Ct value indicates a lower viral load whilst the lower Ct value indicates a higher amount of viral load in the sample.”

 I went twice for RT-PCR in this recent scenario and tested positive once though no symptoms were reported.
-However, I have isolated myself for a week, take medication and retested.
-I can understand RT-PCR results and Ct value because I am from a genetics background.
+However, I have isolated myself for a week, taken medication and retested.
+I can understand RT-PCR results and Ct value because I know genetics very well.

 But let me tell you that people misunderstood results and create chaos in the end, for instance, some people wonder that the Ct value 36 or 37 shows a higher infection, that’s not true.
 So to make people understand what all these things are, I am writing this article.